LimiFrog/LimiFrog-SW/ReadMe.txt

 To write an application, user may first call within main() a few board init and optional middleware initialization functions (see /PROJECT_TEMPLATE under /projects as well as examples provided).
 This will configures the STM32 clocks, IOs, etc. and define a number of abstraction layers to use the IC on-board.
 User can then write its application code, possibly relying on functions/macros defined in the provided libs and middleware provided, for easier (higher level) control of on-chip peripherals and on-board chips.

 See examples provided under /projects.
-The example projects provided can be simply built by "make build" and programmed into the STM32 by "make run"
+The example projects provided can be simply built by "make build" and programmed into the STM32 by "make run" (if using gcc + Makefiles with command line interface)

 ================================
 TOOL CHAINS: